Salvatore Ferragamo (1898-1960). Famous Italian shoemaker. The 11th, out of 14 children, born in Bonito. A small village about 160 miles from Naples.

 In 2001 the company introduced its world-wide expansion plans, created by architect Michael Gabellini, to renovate, or open, a total of 100 boutiques.
 The renovations were to gain a still more sophisticated architectural style.
 A new store opens in Korea, in a prestigious commercial area of Seoul.
 The store occupies a four-storey building with a garden-terrace on the roof.

 The year of 2002 was full of good news and satisfaction.
-The company was acknowledged as the best brand of the year in China, where the label sells the most product.
 Then, beginning in June, Ferragamo starts a joint venture with Ermenegildo Zegna for the launch of the new brand Zefer, which ended later in 2013.

 New Creative Director